What You Can Automate

-CRAFT automations are deterministic, repeatable sequences that run inside your
+CRAFT automations are repeatable sequences that run inside

-CAD host.
-Each example below shows a realistic engineering task — what it
+your CAD host.
+Each example below shows a realistic engineering task

-does, what the Gate checks, and what it produces.
+— what it does, what the safety preview checks, and what it produces.

 Door Schedule Audit